-The Air Pollution Control District (APCD) of the County of Santa Barbara was formed by County Government Code No. 24220 in the year 1970.
+The Air Pollution Control District (APCD) of the County of Santa Barbara was formed by Santa Barbara County Board of Supervisor Resolution 70-581 in the year 1970.
 The APCD Board of Directors (The "Board") includes the five members of the County Board of Supervisors and one representative from each of the County's eight cities.
 The Board is the governing body of the APCD and is responsible for its legislative and executive control.
-The APCD was originally established pursuant to Section 40000 et.
+The APCD was established pursuant to Section 40000 et.
 Seq. of the State of California Health and Safety Code.
 The Agency acts as a legal entity, separate and distinct from the County of Santa Barbara.
 As required by accounting principles generally accepted in the United States of America (GAAP), the accompanying basic financial statements present the activities of the APCD for which the APCD is considered to be financially accountable.